-The 2016 regular session of the 64th Legislature convened Jan.
-11. Under the state constitution, regular sessions are limited to no more than 60 days.
+The 2017 regular session of the 65th Legislature convened Jan.
+9. Under the state constitution, regular sessions in odd-numbered years are limited to no more than 105 days.

-This list is updated as pension-related bills are introduced for the 2016 session.
-Please note that legislative proposals do not become law unless they are passed by both houses of the Legislature and signed by the governor.
+This list is updated as pension-related bills are introduced for the 2017 session.
+Please note that legislative proposals do not become law until they are passed by both houses of the Legislature and signed by the governor.
 For more information on legislation and the legislative process, visit the Washington State Legislature's website.

 Click on the bill number for more detailed information about the legislation.